escapin/bayesianNetworks/README.md

 there are three electrical appliances: a microwave, a kettle, and a water dispenser.

-Sofas are placed on the sidewalls below and to the left, whereas coffee tables and chairs are present in the center of the room.
+Sofas are placed on the wall in the bottom and on the wall to the left, whereas coffee tables and chairs are present in the center of the room.

 ![Alt The chill-out zone](img/room.png)